mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 ## 8. Flows Are Cold Data Sources

-As you might guess, flow represents a cold data source, which means that values are calculated on demand.
+As you might guess, **flows represent a cold data source, which means that values are calculated on demand**.
 In detail, flows start emitting values when the first terminal operation is reached, i.e., the `collect` function is called.
-However, we often have to deal with hot data sources, where the values are emitted independently from the presence of a collector.
+However, we often have to deal with **hot data sources, where the values are emitted independently from the presence of a collector**.
 For example, think about a Kafka consumer or a WebSocket server.

 Does this mean we can't use flows to manage hot data sources?
-Well, we can.
+Well, we can indeed.
 Certain kinds of flow are actually used to manage hot data sources, such as `channelFlow`, `callbackFlow`, `StateFlow`, and `SharedFlow`.
-All those functions and types bridge the domain of cold flows with the data structure that was thought to manage hot data sources in the Kotlin Coroutines library: `Channels'.
+All those functions and types bridge the domain of cold flows with the data structure that was thought to manage hot data sources in the Kotlin Coroutines library: `Channel`s.

 Since the focus of this article is to introduce the main features of flows, we left the description of the hot data sources available in the library for future work.

 ## 9. Conclusions

 Ladies and gentlemen, we have reached the end of the article.
 We hope you enjoyed the journey into the world of flows.
 We saw how to create flows, how to consume them, and how to work with them, both synchronously and concurrently.
 The article would only be exhaustive in treating some of the features concerning flows.
 There are a lot of other transformation functions, terminal operations, etc. We invite you to discover and release the full power of flows.
 In the following appendix, we'll also delve into the internals of flows to understand how they work under the hood.
-We only left out how to manage hot data sources using flows, but we'll return to the topic in a future post.
+We also left out how to manage hot data sources using flows, but we'll return to the topic in a future post.
 We hope you found the article helpful and that you learned something new.
 If you have any questions or feedback, please let us know.
 We're always happy to hear from you.

 ## 10. Appendix: How Flows Work